Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 Run “Media Build Suite” batch script again, and do not remove the JACK package when asked.
 Continue and compile everything.

-- Notice: If ffmpeg build fails it most likely because there are new packages of dependicies that has changed and made the build fail.
-If you are lucky, you can download an old one and try again.
+- Notice: If the ffmpeg build fails, it is most likely because newer dependency packages have changed and caused the build to fail.
+If you are lucky, you can download an older one and try again.
 Below is an example:

 wget https://repo.msys2.org/mingw/mingw64/mingw-w64-x86_64-texinfo-7.1.1-2-any.pkg.tar.zst